Financial-Times/origami-service/README.md

 ### Options

-The Origami Service module can be configured with a variety of options, passed in as an object to the `origamiService` function:
+The Origami Service module can be configured with a variety of options, passed in as an object to the `origamiService` function or as [environment variables].
+The priority given to each type of configuration is important:

+  1. **Options object:** options passed in as an `options` object will take priority over everything.
+E.g. this means if you hard-code the `port` configuration in your code, the `PORT` environment variable will cease to work.
+  2. **Environment:** if an option isn't found in the `options` object, then for some options an environment variable will be checked.
+The names of these are slightly different, and will be documented below.
+  3. **Defaults:** if an option isn't found in the `options` object _or_ environment, then it will use the default value as documented below.

+The available options are as follows.
+Where two names are separated by a `/`, the first is the object key and the second is the environment variable:

-  - `port`: The port that the application should run on.
+  - `port/PORT`: The port that the application should run on.
 Defaults to `8080`
-  - `region`: The region to use in logging and reporting for the application.
+  - `region/REGION`: The region to use in logging and reporting for the application.
 Defaults to `'EU'`

 ### Examples